 Founded in the mid-1990s, the Association of Guatemalan Military Veterans (AVEMILGUA) is comprised of more than 1,200 former members of the Guatemalan armed forces.
-AVEMILGUA's stated mandate is to assist in increasing the "honor, prestige and dignity" of the army, to analyze national strategy, and to raise awareness of the value and function of the military in a democratic state.
-It has offices in Guatemala City and in several departments.
+134 AVEMILGUA's stated mandate is to assist in increasing the "honor, prestige and dignity" of the army, to analyze armed conflict.137 In June 2002, thousands of ex-patrollers took over much of the northern department of Petén.
+They closed the area's airport and crude oil operations, and blocked access to the famous Mayan archeological site at Tikal, holding 62 tourists hostage.
+Rosenda Pérez Valles, President of the Association of Former Members of the Civil Self-Defense Patrols of the department of Petén, played a leading role in organizing the protests.
+Her support for FRG efforts to reorganize the ex-PACs did not go unrecognized.
+On November 9, 2003 she was elected deputy to the Guatemala Congress for the FRG.